tylergeery/color_analyzer/README.md

-# color_analyzer
+# Rust Color Analyzer
 Simple REST API for image color analysis.

 This is a first attempt at using Rust, and largely a learning experience.
-Please feel free to contribute.
+Please feel free to contribute and teach me a few things.

 ## Production
 Feel free to test out the project [here](https://rust-color-analyzer.appspot.com/upload)